arthur1472/SAHPrikbordDenyPHP/README.md

 Within the newest version you can get a push notification of items that are in the list you can define yourself!

+## Running the script
+You should run the file called ```main.php```, this will start the script.
+I tested this with PHP 5.6 and PHP 7.1.
+If it doesn't work for your version let me know with the specific error.

 ## The following variables can or have to be modified.
 ### Time between checks
 This is the time (in seconds) it will wait before it checks the bulletin board.
 ```php